gabserna/myportfolio/README.md

 #  Demonstrate understanding of Observables by use Http Client or an RXJS Operator

-# solution!
-NOT SUPPORTED: keyword "id", use "$id" for schema ID

 ```
 npm cache clean --force
 use: npx npkill to delete /node_modules